 Rural to Urban Transition: Like other jurisdictional boundaries, the urbanized area boundary changes over time.
 In 2017, as part of the Coordinated Public Transit and Human Services Plan for Central Indiana, an audit of trips within the Indianapolis urbanized area uncovered an issue with matching trips (urban versus rural) with the appropriate funding source (Section 5307/5340 versus Section 5311).
-The plan illustrated the extent to which the urbanized area for the Central Indiana Region has grown and daylighted the fact that a significant percentage of rural transit providers in the region complete trips that begin and end in funded by 5307 formula funding as opposed to 5311,
+The plan illustrated the extent to which the urbanized area for the Central Indiana Region has grown and daylighted the fact that a significant percentage of rural transit providers in the region complete trips that begin and end in the urbanized area.
+It was at that time that INDOT determined that, going forward, these trips should be categorized as urban trips, which meant that they would be funded by 5307 formula funding as opposed to 5311 formula funding.